aws-samples/serverless-datalake/unstructured_lake/README.md

-# Document Insight Extraction System (Built with Kiro)
+# Cost Optimized RAG with S3 Vectors (Built with Kiro)

 A serverless AWS CDK application for processing PDF documents, generating vector embeddings, and extracting structured insights using Amazon Bedrock.